oldsportsgit/Runtime-Components/README.md

-# Welcome to the Runtime Components Creator!
+# Overview of the Runtime Components Creator

-The Runtime Components Create or RCC for short contains scripts that creates for example a button while the game is running Some scripts aren't completly done yet
+The Runtime Components Create or RCC for short scripts for unity that create for example a button while the game is running and it will create as if you created the button in this case in the editor

 if you want to bake the navmesh at runtime use this https://github.com/Unity-Technologies/NavMeshComponents